Rules and Regulations

 - The creation of any fire in any park outside a specifically designed picnic grill, fireplace or other similarly designed enclosure is prohibited without the written permission of the Director.

-- The use of tobacco products is prohibited in all Parks and Recreational Buildings, playgrounds, bleachers and on athletic fields.
-Tobacco products are allowed in open park areas.
+- The use of tobacco products is prohibited in all Parks and Recreational Buildings, playgrounds, bleachers, pavilions and on athletic fields.
+Tobacco products are only allowed in designated areas and parking lots.

-- Using the public waste containers for dumping of household or commercial garbage or trash brought as such from off premises, except for trash reasonably incidental to a visit to a park or recreational facility is prohibited.
+- Using the public waste containers for dumping of household or commercial garbage or trash brought as such from off premises is prohibited.

-- Polluting or contaminating in any manner any watershed or water supply is prohibited.
+- Polluting or contaminating any watershed or water supply is prohibited.

 - It shall be unlawful for any person to carry or discharge or otherwise use a firearm of any description, explosive substance, firework, air or gas gun, bow, crossbow, or other missile throwing device, pistol, switchblade or hunting knife, dagger, metal knuckles, slingshot, boomerang, or other dangerous weapon within the park.
 The possession of such objects or implements is prohibited unless they are unarmed and adequately cased in such a way as to prevent their use while in the park area.
 Exception: Valid handgun carry permit holders.

-- No person shall disturb, tend to disturb, or aid in disturbing the peace of others by violent, tumultuous, offensive, or obstreperous conduct.
+- No person shall disturb, tend to disturb, or aid in disturbing the peace of others by violent, tumultuous, or offensive conduct.

-- The playing of any of the devices designated to produce, reproduce or amplify sound in such a manner as to unreasonably annoy persons within the park is prohibited.
+- The playing of any device designated to produce, reproduce or amplify sound in such a manner as to disturb fellow park patrons is prohibited.

-- The operation or use of public address systems, whether fixed, portable, or vehicle mounted is prohibited except when such use or operation is in connection with public gatherings, athletic or special events, which have been approved by the Director.
+- The operation or use of public address systems, whether fixed, portable, or vehicle mounted is prohibited except when approved by the Director.

-- The intentional or wanton destruction, defacement, or removal of any natural or cultural feature or non-renewable natural resource is prohibited without specific written permission from the Director.
+- The intentional destruction, defacement, or removal of any natural or architectural feature or non-renewable natural resource is prohibited without specific written permission from the Director.

-- The intentional or wanton destruction, injury, defacement, removal or disturbance in any manner of any public buildings, signs, equipment, monument, marker, or other structure or of any relic, artifact, historic structure or of any other similar public property is prohibited.
-The unauthorized possession of park equipment is prohibited without the written permission of the Director.
+- The intentional destruction, defacement, removal or disturbance of any public buildings, signs, equipment, monument, marker, or of any other similar public property is prohibited.
+The unauthorized possession of park equipment is prohibited.

 - The gathering or collecting of natural products of a renewable living resource such as plant material for personal use or for commercial sale is prohibited.
 The destroying, digging, cutting, removing, or possession of any tree, shrub, or other plant is prohibited without a permit granted by the Director.